pgarciaegido/python_blog/readme.md

 ## Usage
 If you clone this repo, and have installed [Python](https://www.python.org/downloads/) and [Google App Engine](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) you could run my code and create your own blog.

-Notice that the config.py file is ignored.
-You have to create one yourself with an string in order to create the salt to hash the userid cookie.
-Use the following format.
+Notice that the _config.py_ file is ignored.
+You have to rename the _config.py.sample_ -to _config.py_ and modify the string in order to create the salt to hash the userid cookie.
+The file will look like this:

 ```python
 config = {